aarbanas/aarbanas/README.md

 ## About Me

+- 🔧 Working as Full-Stack Developer (Node.js + Next.js)
-- 📚 I'm currently learning Golang and would like to work on some small side projects.
+- 📚 I'm currently learning Golang
 - 💬 I am interested in backend technologies especially Node.js and Golang.
 - 📫 How to reach me: andrej.arbanas at gmail.com.